- Money Market Account

 Your Visa Check Card will not give you access to your Money Market Account.
 ATM cards for an MMA can be issued which can only be used to withdrawal funds at an ATM.
 Money Market ATM cards cannot be used for Point of Sale (POS) transactions, such as paying at the gas pump or grocery store.
 Remember that you are not permitted to make more than ten (10) ATM withdrawals per month from the Money Market account.

-When accessing funds at an ATM with your Money Market ATM card, choose Checking Account to access the Money Market account.
+When accessing funds at an ATM with your Money Market ATM card, choose a withdrawal from checking to access the Money Market account.

 Can I transfer funds from my Money Market Account online or by using Audioline?